How Civic Life Supports Neighborhood Associations

-If you are a city employee and need to pull a comprehensive list of neighborhood association contacts, please visit this page.
+If you are a city employee and need a comprehensive list of neighborhood association contacts, please visit this page.

-For members of the public, each neighborhood association page lists contact information for current board members.
-If you need a list that includes contacts for several different neighborhood associations, please email your request to: CivicNotification@portlandoregon.gov
+For members of the public, each neighborhood page lists neighborhood association contact information.
+If you need a list that includes contacts for several different neighborhood associations, please email your request to: CivicNotification@portlandoregon.gov.

 Resources for Neighborhood Associations

 ONI Standards: Rules governing Portland’s Neighborhood and Business Association system